telerik/ajax-docs/getting-started/links-handling.md

 position: 100
 ---

-# Links with Selected Resources for Handling Possible Issues
+# List of Known Issues

-This article provides a collection of links to selected Knowledge Base articles which cover scenarios for handling frequent issues you might encounter when working with Telerik UI for ASP.NET AJAX.
+This article provides links to selected Knowledge Base articles covering scenarios for handling some of the most common Telerik UI for ASP.NET AJAX issues.

 For faster navigation, the links are grouped into the following sets: